-Concurrent with the leadership transition, Ms Dunlevy was appointed to the Board of the Company, as Executive Director, and is responsible for the day-to-day management of Malin's operations and the implementation of strategy and policies agreed by the Board.
-The Board considers Ms Dunlevy to possess the experience, industry knowledge, in-depth knowledge of the Company's investee companies and the strategic and financial expertise necessary to drive the execution of the Company's strategy for the delivery of shareholder value.
+Ms Dunlevy serves as Chief Executive Officer of the Company, having been appointed to the Board of the Company in October 2023, as Executive Director.
+She is responsible for the day-to-day management of Malin's operations and the implementation of strategy and policies agreed by the Board.
+The

+Board considers Ms Dunlevy to possess the experience, industry knowledge, in-depth knowledge of the Company's investee companies and the strategic and financial expertise necessary to drive the execution of the Company's strategy for the delivery of shareholder value.